yu-fung-hang/interview-QnA/Java/Reserved words/Modifiers/Other Modifiers/README.md

 ## final

-**final variable**: this variable cannot be assigned a new value again.
+**final variable**: this variable cannot be assigned a new value again (cannot point to another reference, but modifying the current reference is allowed).

 **final method**: this method cannot be overridden by its subclasses.